FrazerChard/detect-uniswap-v3-swap/README.md

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects Swap transactions for the Uniswapv3 protocol

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

 Describe each of the type of alerts fired by this agent

-- FORTA-1
+- UNIV3-SWAP-EVENT
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction contains a Swap from Uniswap V3
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "info"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert
+  - Metadata includes : {sender, recipient, amount0, amount1, tokenPoolAddress}

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- tx: 0xae7f40606d10d91c7c44c8a968820d257ddc2a70c796cd4f765e9a547fc3dfc8
+  - Token Pool Contract: 0x93c212b82c41dc99ba8ff5b21e03946da567ae6f